asouvanlasy/drestation/_posts/2022-05-21-learning-unity-devlog.md

 ```

 So, any file can `{get}` the player's health, but they can't `{set}` it.
 This matters because I don't want that variable to get modified from anywhere except here (which could lead to bugs).

+### June 8, 2022

+- Added invulnerability frames (iFrames).
+The player will flash red 3 times when hit (unless dying).

+Something new I used for the first time were courotines.
+From the Unity documentation: *A coutine allow you to spread tasks across several frames*.
+For my iFrames, courotines allowed the effect to be spread over any length of time.
+Without courotines, iFrames would halt every task since it would need to finish itself.

+Some other new things I used for the first time was the `IEnumerator` interface and the `yield return` keyword, both of which I don't really understand (yet).